nanomade/GraphneNetworkSimulator/README.rst

 grid to the approximation usually used when loading conductivities from images files.

 Parameters `current_in`, `current_out`, `vmeter_low` and `vmeter_high` positions the four
-electrodes.
+electrodes in units of percent of the total size.
 A small patch of metal will be programmatically added around each probe independant of the conductivities loaded from the images.
 Syntax for the four parameters are all of the form `--parameter=y,x`.
+Eg. --current_out=50,98 will position the current drain electrode in the vertical center almost at the right edge.

 If an argument is missing, it will default to either the upper left corner (`current_in` and `vmeter_low`) or the lower right corner (`current_out` and `vmeter_high`).

 The simulated current is always 1mA, but since everything in the model is linear in current, the result can be freely scaled to whatever current is wanted.